Guess 2/3 of the average: Equilibrium analysis

 In this game, there is no strictly dominant strategy, but there are strongly dominated strategies.
 There is a unique pure strategy Nash equilibrium.
 This equilibrium can be found by iterated elimination of weakly dominated strategies.

 Guessing any number higher than 2/3 of what one expects others to guess on average cannot be part of a Nash equilibrium.
-The highest possible average that would occur if everyone guessed 100 is 2/3 * 100, that is, 66 + 2/3.
-Therefore, choosing a number that lies above 2/3 * 100 is strictly dominated for every player, and can thus be eliminated.
-Once these strategies are eliminated for every player, 2/3 * 100 becomes the new highest possible average (that is, if everyone chooses 2/3 * 100), therefore, any guess above 2/3 * 2/3 * 100, i.e. 44 + 4/9, is weakly dominated for every player, since no player will guess above 2/3 * 100.
+The highest possible average that would occur if everyone guessed 100 is 2/3 × 100, that is, 66 + 2/3.
+Therefore, choosing a number that lies above 2/3 × 100 is strictly dominated for every player, and can thus be eliminated.
+Once these strategies are eliminated for every player, 2/3 × 100 becomes the new highest possible average (that is, if everyone chooses 2/3 × 100), therefore, any guess above 2/3 × 2/3 × 100, i.e. 44 + 4/9, is weakly dominated for every player, since no player will guess above 2/3 × 100.
 If the same group of people play the game consistently, this process of the highest possible logical answer repeatedly getting smaller will continue for each step as the logic is continually applied.
 Eventually, the average will move close to 0 as all other numbers above 0 have been eliminated.
 Once all players follow this logic and select 0, the game reaches its Nash equilibrium.
 At this state, every player has chosen to play the best response strategy for themselves, given what everyone else is choosing.

-However, this degeneration does not occur in a similar way if choices are restricted to, for example, the integers between 0 and 1.
+However, this degeneration does not occur in a similar way if choices are restricted to, for example, only the integers between 0 and 100.
 In this case, all integers except 0 and 1 vanish; it becomes advantageous to select 0 if one expects that at least 1/4 of all players will do so, and select 1 otherwise.
 In this way, it is the opposite of a "consensus game" where one wins by being in the majority.